genzj/mycv/myself.md

 * Networking principles, plus working knowledge of related disciplines, e.g. TCP/IP, HTTP, FTP, computer security, algorithms, database, and operating systems,
 * Background in network management concepts including SNMP, MIB design,
 * Extensive C/C++ programming experience in embedded system development including diagnostics on code and register level,
-* Programming skills in Python, VBA, Java, Assembly language, and shell scripts(including Bash, zsh and GNU common tool, such as grep, sed and awk),
+* Familiar with Python, VBA, programming skills of Java, ARM/MIPS assembly language, and shell scripts(including Bash, zsh and GNU common tool, such as grep, sed and awk),
 * Hands-on experiences in embedded interpreter implementation with Yacc & Lex (Bison & Flex),
 * Practical skills at Javascript(including common libs such as jQuery and Prototype), and
 * Technical documentation written skill and automatic documentation preparation with LaTeX, Doxygen and Markdown.